 There is a roughly 50% chance that the world will limit warming to 2 °C above pre-industrial if current international carbon emission commitments are fully met (Liu et al., 2022; Meinshausen et al., 2022).
 Relying on increased carbon sinks or CO2 removal to compensate for, or offset, fossil fuel emissions is not, at present, a reliable substitute for emissions controls (Fankhauser et al., 2022), and various effects of CO2 already in the atmosphere will persist for centuries.
 Over recent decades the Arctic has warmed much faster than the global average (IPCC SROCC, 2020), placing much of the cryosphere, including the permafrost, at risk of thaw (Biskaborn et al., 2019).
-The large hysteresis in the water/ice phase change, and associated climate feedbacks make this an essentially irreversible change, and a potential "tipping point" (McKay et al., 2022).
+The large hysteresis in the water/ice phase change, and associated climate feedbacks make this an essentially irreversible change, that is a "tipping point" (Lenton et al., 2019).
 Permafrost covers 22% of the exposed land area in the Northern Hemisphere (Obu et al., 2019) and contains ~1000 Pg of soil organic carbon in its upper 3 m (Hugelius et al., 2014; Mishra et al., 2021).
 Deepening of the seasonally thawed permafrost active layer will induce microbial degradation of previously frozen soil organic carbon to CO2 and CH4, producing the permafrost carbon-climate feedback (PCF).
 An extreme warming scenario where no emissions mitigation occurs (RCP8.5 or similar) is expected to reduce the area of Arctic permafrost by 30-99% by 2100 and soil carbon storage by many tens of Pg C, with a multi-model average estimate of 92±17 Pg C (Schuur et al., 2015; IPCC SROCC, 2020).

-Solar geoengineering (SG), a class of methods that limit or reverse anthropogenic climate change by reducing the amount of sunlight reaching Earth, has the potential to change Earth's climate, moderating climate hazards (Irvine et al., 2019).
-The principal advantage of SG compared with CO2 removal and substantial emission reductions is that temperatures can be reduced far faster; SG may also face fewer technical and financial hurdles (Aldy et al., 2021), however, the potential for damage by SG has not yet been fully explored (Zarnetske et al., 2021).
-In an earlier study, Chen et al. (2020) found that five of seven CMIP5 Earth System Models (ESMs) driven by the Geoengineering Model Intercomparison Project (GeoMIP) G4 stratospheric aerosol injection geoengineering scheme simulated significant mitigation of Arctic permafrost soil carbon loss.
+Solar geoengineering (SG), a class of methods that limit or reverse anthropogenic climate change by reducing the amount of sunlight reaching Earth, has the potential to change Earth's climate, moderating climate hazards compared with pure greenhouse gas (GHG) scenarios (Irvine et al., 2019).
+The principal advantage of SG over CO2 removal and substantial emission reductions is that temperatures can be reduced far faster; SG may also face fewer technical and financial hurdles (Aldy et al., 2021).
+In any case given that the potential damage caused by geoengineering has not yet been fully explored (Zarnetske et al., 2021), we recognize that the best option for mitigating climate change is to aggressively cut GHG emissions by switching to clean energy sources.
+It makes sense, however, to explore SG as a potential tool to avoid catastrophic climate change and is especially pertinent due to the rapidly growing profile of geoengineering within the scientific and policy community (Aldy et al., 2021; Keith, 2021).
+In an earlier study, Chen et al. (2020) found that five of seven CMIP5 Earth System Models (ESMs) driven by the G4 stratospheric aerosol injection geoengineering scheme simulated significant mitigation of Arctic permafrost soil carbon loss.
 The G4 scenario specifies an injection of SO2 into the equatorial lower stratosphere at an annual rate equivalent to about 1/4 of the 1991 Mt.
-Pinatubo volcanic eruption under the RCP4.5 moderate pure greenhouse gas (GHG) emissions scenario.
+Pinatubo volcanic eruption under the RCP4.5 moderate GHG emissions scenario.
 The ESMs used and specification of the geoengineering scenarios have since been improved for the CMIP6 round of experiments.